-Maintain a portfolio of records, consisting of a log of educational activities, writings, worksheets, and creative materials used or developed by the student.
+A portfolio of academic records shall be maintained, consisting of a log of educational activities made contemporaneously with the instruction, and that designates by title any reading materials used, samples of any writings, worksheets, and creative materials used or developed by the student.

-10.1023 Portfolio Inspection
+10.1023 Portfolio Review

-Make the portfolio available for inspection by the Superintendent upon a 15-day notice.
+The home education portfolio shall be made available for review by the Superintendent or designee upon a 15-day notice.